georgeslabreche/ccsdsmo-malc/README.md

 directory (for example ~/cnes/malc).

 Go to MAL_HOME directory and launch "./genmakeall" shell script.
-This script generates makefiles for each module then compiles and installs the different modules.The last module is a test for the PROGRESS interaction, currently it should be stopped by a CTRL-C after the message "###.progress\_app\_myprovider\_finalize".
+This script generates makefiles for each module then compiles and installs the different modules.

+The last modules are base tests for the multiples MAL interactions (SEND, SUBMIT, REQUEST, INVOKE, PROGRESS and PUBLISH/SUBSCRIBE).
+If unwanted you can comment the call to "genmake_tests" function in the last line of the genmakeall shell script.

 The genmakeall commands accept multiples targets:
   - all (default target): generates makefiles, then compiles and installs all the modules.
   - clean: cleans all the generated stuff.
+  - gen: generates makefiles.
   - compile: compiles and tests each modules.
+  - install: installs the generated libraries and includes.
+  - check: launches unit tests.

 By default, the installation directory for MAL/C libraries and includes is "MAL_HOME/local".
 It can be changed in "MAL_HOME/bin/env.sh" shell script, this script defines various